paramraghavan/sparksql-awsglue/tip_tricks.md

 ## Other Parameters

-- executor_memory_overhead
+- spark executor/driver_memory_overhead - for non jvm processes like pyspark/python, udf code inside executor, used for network read buffer/ shuffle exchange
-- executor memory
+- spark executor/driver memory - for sparks jvm processes
 - num of executors - limit the number of executors to 5.
 More than 5 causes excessive memory management
 - enable adaptive query  execution aka AQE  - runtime re-optimization up-to-date accurate statistics at the end of a write shuffle/exchange buffer  and  could convert a sort -merge into a broadcast join. ref: Adaptive query execution | Databricks on AWS
 - Figure out the optimum executor memory and cores based on the data  size.
 - yarn.scheduler.maximum-allocation-mb --> indicates the physical memory limit at the worker node level.
-- pyspark memory --> the executor.memeoryOverhead
+- pyspark executor memory --> the executor.memoryOverhead